Kabiro/ItemSetManager/README.md

 * Hosting is done on Heroku
 * The backend uses the Spring Boot stack
 * The build tool for the backend is gradle
-* The database is PostgreSQL (free on heroku), accessed through hibernate
+* The database is PostgreSQL for production (free on heroku) and H2 for development, accessed through hibernate
 * The frontend is built with angularJS and bootstrap
 * Build tools for the frontend are npm, bower and gulp